jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>     DEPLOY_REPLIT

-`IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY SILENT-SOBX-MD ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT`
+`IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY JOEL-MD ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT`